Serpukhov: History

-The Middle
+Medieval period

 There is no written evidence of Serpukhov's existence in the Domangol era.
 However, as a result of archaeological research of Serpukhovsky fortification, conducted in 1926-1927 by A.N.
 Voronkov, numerous remains of ceramics, glass, iron products of the 10th and 13th centuries were found.
 On the site of the fortification between the rivers Nara and Serpeika at the mouth of the last in the 14th century, there was already a city.

 The first mention of Serpukhov in written sources is the spiritual letter of Ivan Kalita.
 In the will of the Moscow prince, the city is presented as one of his possessions.
 The text of the document exists in two versions with different dating.
 There are several opinions about the date of the will:

 According to L. V. Cherepnin, both copies of the spiritual lettering were drawn up before Ivan Kalita's fourth trip to Orda in 1339.

 According to A. A. Simin, the document was created earlier than 1331 - either in 1327 or in 1328.

 A. V. Kuchkin believes that one copy of the will was made in 1336 (during the third trip of the prince to Orda), and the other - after this event.

 The official date from which the age of the city is counted is 1339, according to the first version.

 According to spiritual literacy, the third son of Ivan Kalita Andrei Ivanovich inherited part of the land of the Moscow Principality, including Serpukhov, which became the center of the parish, and in the future - the basis of the new specific principality.
-In the middle of the 14th century, an epidemic of plague, known as "black death", swept across Europe.
+In the middle of the 14th century, an epidemic of the plague, known as the "Black Death", swept across Europe.
 Prince Andrew fell to one of her victims in 1353.
 The deal is inherited by Prince Vladimir Andreevich.
 During the age of the prince's possessions are run by influential boyars.
 At this time in the history of the city is a significant event - Moscow Metropolitan Alexis in 1360 on the right bank of Nara founded the Monastery of The Lord.
-In 1367, in order to settle relations between Vladimir and his cousin Dmitry signed a contract, which confirms the subordinatium of the first second, as well as the right of Vladimir Andreevich to his fate and duties in relation to the Moscow prince.
+In 1367, in order to settle relations between Vladimir and his cousin Dmitry signed a contract, which confirms the subordination of the first second, as well as the right of Vladimir Andreevich to his fate and duties in relation to the Moscow prince.